TheBoulderBD/Vechicle-Classfication-with-Machine-Learning/README.md

 # Vechicle-Classfication-with-Machine-Learning
+Purpose

 The goal of this project is to develop a machine learning model capable of accurately predicting a vehicle’s body type based on various numerical and categorical features.
+The machine used has 32 GB of RAM, an Intel Core i9-14900K, and an RTX 4060 graphics card.
+The dataset, collected from Carvana.com using the Import.io web scraping tool, consists of 345 rows and 10 key vehicle features.
+The data collection process was limited, so the algorithm covers four body types: hatchback, SUV, sedan, and truck.
+The data was preprocessed through encoding categorical variables and scaling numerical attributes to enhance model performance.
+The machine learning classifiers used include Random Forest, Decision Tree, Support Vector Machine (SVM), and Bagging (Decision Tree).
+The best-performing classifier for this dataset was the SVM, achieving an accuracy score of 97.5%.
+This explains that the machine learning model can effectively classify a vehicle’s body type based on the selected features.

 Machine Learning Code